Tarzanyias/shilajit/README.md

-# TechSpot
+# TechRant

-**TechSpot** is your go-to blog for the latest in technology—from breaking news and deep-dive reviews to industry analysis and how-to guides.
+**TechRant** is your go-to blog for the latest in technology—from breaking news and deep-dive reviews to industry analysis and how-to guides.

 ---

-##  About TechSpot
+## About TechRant

-Founded with a passion for technology, TechSpot delivers timely and accurate tech news, reviews, and analysis for enthusiasts, IT professionals, gamers, and power users.
+Founded with a passion for technology, TechRant delivers timely and accurate tech news, reviews, and analysis for enthusiasts, IT professionals, gamers, and power users.
 Our content spans hardware trends, software updates, cybersecurity developments, AI innovations, and much more.

 ---